Dirty-Attic/.github/profile/README.md

-## Hi there 👋
+## HELLOO

-🙋‍♀️ We are Dirty Attic, we strive to do right by our users by creating amazing products and projects.
+This is dirty attic and we are excited to work on sick projects like iSkate.
+Take a look around and feel free to reach out!